transferwise/tshuttle/docs/trivia.rst

 eventually become `Slipstream Internet Acceleration
 <http://www.slipstream.com/>`_.
 He asked me to do a contract for him to build
 an initial prototype of a transparent proxy server for mobile networks.
-The idea was similar to sshuttle: if you reassemble and then disassemble the TCP packets, you can reduce latency and improve performance vs.  just forwarding the packets over a plain VPN or mobile network.
+The idea was similar to tshuttle: if you reassemble and then disassemble the TCP packets, you can reduce latency and improve performance vs.  just forwarding the packets over a plain VPN or mobile network.
 (It's unlikely that any of my code has persisted in the Slipstream product today, but the concept is still